how to become wedding officiant how to become wedding officiant

 What are the eligibility requirements to become a notary public in New York?

-To become a notary public in New York, candidates must be at least 18 years old and either residents of the state or have a business address within New York.
+To become a notary public in New York, candidates must be at least 18 years old and either a resident of the state or have a business address within New York.
 Proof of residency or business location is necessary to confirm eligibility.
 There are no formal education requirements; however, candidates must pass a state-administered exam that evaluates their understanding of New York notary law and procedures.

 What responsibilities do notaries public have in New York?